diegomurciamart/DaReC/README.md

 Our goal is to achieve a valid alternative to dataset PROMISE which only contains 625 requirements from 15 documents, so in the course of the project we have the performance of both in order to ultimately select which is most suitable for each case.

-ReWoRC dataset contains 2391 requirements from 50 industrial and academical documents.
-We tested PROMISE and ReWoRC datasets in different situations and using this three language models: BERT, DeBERTa and RoBERTa
+DaReC dataset contains 2391 requirements from 50 industrial and academical documents.
+We tested PROMISE and DaReC datasets in different situations and using this three language models: BERT, DeBERTa and RoBERTa

 More information about the code, results and datasets can be found in the READMEs for each section.